mborgerson/wiki-export/wiki/Xbox_ADPCM.md

 integer).
 Because of that, all Xbox ADPCM files will have a block alignment of 36 (Mono) or 72 (Stereo) Bytes.
-As the decoder-setup in every block contains a predictor for each channel, there will be 65 samples / channel output per block (65:36 compression ratio = 44.6% compression).
+As the decoder-setup in every block contains a predictor for each channel, there will be 65 samples / channel output per block (130:36 compression ratio = 72.3% compressed).

 Aside from what was mentioned, there are no known differences to IMA ADPCM.
 This is probably because the [APU](/wiki/APU "wikilink") VP will decode